ozanmakes/markup.rocks/README.md

 ```

 Please note that the JavaScript file GHCJS generates as a result of this
-process includes Pandoc and will be subject to the restrictions it's license,
+process includes Pandoc and will be subject to the restrictions its license,
 [GPL version 2](https://github.com/jgm/pandoc/blob/master/COPYING), has.

 [github]:https://github.com/osener/markup.rocks